Kennedy Space Center Launch Complex 39A: Launch history

 The second Falcon Heavy flight, carrying the Arabsat-6A communications satellite for Arabsat of Saudi Arabia, successfully launched on April 11, 2019.
-The satellite is to provide K_{u}-band and K_{a}-band communication services for the Middle East and northern Africa, as well as for South Africa.
+The satellite provides K_{u}-band and K_{a}-band communication services for the Middle East and northern Africa, as well as for South Africa.
 The launch was notable as it marked the first time that SpaceX was able to successfully soft-land all three of the reusable booster stages, which were to be refurbished for future launches.

+Falcon Heavy launching ViaSat-3 F3 from LC-39A in 2026.

-The Crew Dragon Demo-2 test flight launched with astronauts Bob Behnken and Doug Hurley from Launch Complex 39A on 30 May 2020, and docked to pressurised mating adapter PMA-2 on the Harmony module of the ISS on 31 May 2020.
+The Crew Dragon Demo-2 test flight launched with astronauts Bob Behnken and Doug Hurley from Launch Complex 39A on 30 May 2020, and docked to the forward port of the Harmony module of the ISS on 31 May 2020.
 The first operational Commercial Crew mission Crew-1 was launched on November 15, 2020.

 SpaceX launched the IM-1 robotic lander for NASA's Commercial Lunar Payload Services program on 15 February 2024, returning the pad to Lunar missions since the end of the Apollo program.
 The Starlink Group 6-56 mission launched on 8 May 2024, and was the Falcon 9's 83rd launch from LC-39A.
 That milestone made the rocket family the pad leader for launches from that launch complex, surpassing the Space Shuttle's 82 launches.